mgejke/asyncsector/README.md

 Disclaimer
 -------

-This packet is in no way affiliatetd with Sector Alarm, keep your password safe and use on your own risk.
+This packet is in no way affiliated with Sector Alarm, keep your password safe and use on your own risk.